-(o) "Subscription License"
+(p) "Subscription License"

-Any reference to a Subscription License shall mean a Modo Subscription License or a Mari Individual Subscription License, as the case may be.
+Any reference to a Subscription License shall mean a Modo Subscription License, Nuke Indie License or a Mari Individual Subscription License, as the case may be.

 2.2 If Licensee has purchased a License that permits "non-interactive" use of the Software ("Headless Rendering"), Licensee is authorized to use a non-interactive version of the Software for rendering purposes only (i.e. without a user, in a non-interactive capacity) and shall not use such Software on workstations or otherwise in a user-interactive capacity.
 Headless Rendering is not available on all products.
-In all cases except Modo (in respect of which there is no limit on the amount of Headless Rendering allowed), Headless Rendering licenses are limited to one computer such that the number of computers on which Headless Rendering can be carried out is limited to the number of valid Licenses that have been purchased.
+In all cases except Modo (in respect of which there is no limit on the amount of Headless Rendering allowed), Headless Rendering licenses may be used on any number of computers, provided that the number of concurrent computers shall never exceed the total number of valid Headless Rendering licenses purchased by Licensee.